U.N. Security Council aims to endorse halt in Syria fighting

 The joint draft resolution, which diplomats say the 15-nation council plans to put to a vote on Friday afternoon, would endorse the halt in fighting and demand that it begin as planned at midnight local time on Saturday morning.

-It also "demands that all parties to whom the cessation of hostilities applies ... fulfill their commitments."
+It also "demands that all parties to whom the cessation of hostilities applies ... fulfil their commitments."

 Reuters has seen the draft resolution.